As part of the #RunAndTalk programme we aim to establish a network of volunteers across affiliated clubs and RunTogether groups in England to:

 The role of a Mental Health Champion is to support people to access the mental wellbeing benefits of running, remove stigma and get people talking about mental health.
 Champions will NEVER be expected to provide mental health support in the role but they will be provided with details of where to signpost people for professional support with their mental health.

-Once appointed Mental Health Champions are provided with guidance and advice to support them in the role along.
+When clubs or RunTogether groups sign-up for the #RunAndTalk programme they are required to appoint a Mental Health Champion.
+Once appointed, Mental Health Champions are provided with guidance and advice to support them in the role along.

 Mental Health Champions will: